fruitjaunee/fruitjaunee.github.io/README.md

 ## Installation
-If you want to install our package please enter the following line on your terminal: :shipit: :shipit: :shipit:
+If you want to install our package please enter the following line on your terminal:

 ```
 pip install -i https://test.pypi.org/simple/ alignment-cloemendoza